Factbox: Venezuela's likely election candidates after Chavez's death

 * Some say Capriles has deliberately cultivated an almost Chavez-like image of being on the street and in constant contact with the poor.
 While campaigning, he blows kisses and pumps his fist in a Chavez-like, man-of-the-people style.

-* Capriles' maternal grandparents, the Radonskis, fled anti-Semitism in Poland at the end of the World War Two and arrived in Venezuela with just a suitcase stuffed with clothes.
+* Capriles' maternal grandparents, the Radonskis, fled anti-Semitism in Poland at the end of the Second World War and arrived in Venezuela with just a suitcase stuffed with clothes.
 Two great-grandparents died in the Treblinka concentration camp.
-"Imagine that some people in the Chavez government are so ignorant, they actually call me a Nazi," he has said.
+"Imagine that some people in the Chavez government are so ignorant they actually call me a Nazi," he has said.

 * His grandparents set up a lucrative cinema business in Venezuela and, through them, Capriles once met legendary Mexican comedian Mario Moreno - best known as "Cantinflas."